Community Health Navigators

 Eligibility

-At this time, we are in the process of recruiting and training additional volunteer drivers.
-If you are interested in learning more about becoming one of our drivers, please contact Michelle Caserta-Bixler or Heather Robison at 1.833.289.0227 ext.1195.
+At this time, we are actively recruiting and training additional volunteer drivers.
+If you are interested in learning more about becoming one of our drivers, please contact Michelle Caserta-Bixler or Heather Robison at 937.575.7111 or 1.833.289.0227 ext.1195.

 Contact